 Research shows that patients with low health literacy are less likely to comply with prescribed treatment and medical instructions from their physician.
 Identifying patients who are at risk for low health literacy allows physicians to apply specific clear health communication techniques that may enhance understanding.
-The NVS is a simple and fast way to identify those patients.
-The tool, which tests literacy skills for both numbers and words, has been validated against a previously validated measure of health literacy (test of functional health literacy in adults, the TOFHLA) and has been shown to take approximately 3 minutes to administer.
+The Newest Vital Sign is a simple and fast way to identify those patients.
+The tool, which tests literacy skills for both numbers and words, has been validated against a previously validated measure of health literacy (the TOFHLA), and has been shown to take approximately three minutes to administer.

 In addition to the NVS tool, we are also including information to help enhance patient-provider communication.
-In this folder, you will find the following materials:
+In this folder you will find the following materials:

-- NVS Tool (nutrition label and scoring sheet tear-off pad, both two-sided in English/Spanish) - The NVS Implementation Guide - Ask Me 3 (fact sheet on free educational materials from the non-profit Partnership for Clear Health Communication) - Help Your Patients Succeed (tips for improving communication with your patients) - Why Does An Ice Cream Label Work (fact sheet explaining NVS design)
+- NVS Tool (nutrition label and scoring sheet tear-off pad, both two-sided in English/Spanish) - NVS Implemenation Guide - Ask Me 3 (fact sheet on free educational materials from the non-profit Partnership for Clear Health Communication) - Help Your Patients Succeed (tips for improving communication with your patients) - Why Does An Ice Cream Label Work . . . (fact sheet explaining the design of the NVS)